 Senior Speech Pathologist

 Fiona specialises in a range of voice disorders including spasmodic dysphonia.
 She has a special interest in working with people with chronic cough and professional voice users.
+She has a special interest in working with people who are changing gender.

 She has had many years experience working within major hospitals and in private practice.